ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 This is to aid displaying this information in other tools.

 ## Collect and graph power telemetry from Envoy

+*This telemetry script is currently not working very well - with an installer account, issued tokens are much shorter-lived, and I've not yet implemented token refresh here*

 I should get Home Assistant and Grafana set up at some point, but I've been using a gnuplot-based system for a while and thought I might as well share it.